Rusty tinamou

 The rusty tinamou or short-billed tinamou (Crypturellus brevirostris) is a type of tinamou commonly found in swamp forest in tropical regions of South America.

 Taxonomy

 The rusty tinamou is a monotypic species.
 All tinamou are from the family Tinamidae, and in the larger scheme are also ratites.
 Unlike other ratites, tinamous can fly, although in general, they are not strong fliers.
 All ratites evolved from prehistoric flying birds, and tinamous are the closest living relative of these birds.

-Etymology

-Crypturellus is formed from three Latin or Greek words. kruptos meaning covered or hidden, oura meaning tail, and ellus meaning diminutive.
-Therefore, Crypturellus means small hidden tail.

 Range and habitat

 It is found in tropical swamp forests and lowland forests, up to 500 m altitude.
 This species is native to northeastern and northwestern Brazil, French Guiana, and eastern Peru in South America.

 Description

 The rusty tinamou is 27 to 29 cm in length.
 Its upper parts are rufous boldly barred with black, its throat is white, its breast is bright rufous, its belly is white, and its flanks are barred black.
 Its crown is chestnut in color with legs that are yellowish-grey.